The domain of a cannibal dark matter: Introduction

 \section{Introduction}

 The nature of dark matter (DM) is still shrouded in mystery.
-While a weakly interacting massive particle (WIMP) remains a simple and appealing possibility, the sheer lack of any experimental evidence for such states provides ever stronger motivation for also exploring alternative avenues.
-One promising direction is to consider hidden sector (HS) scenarios, which feature a DM candidate that strongly interacts with itself and potentially other dark-sector states, while only being -- at best -- feebly coupled to the Standard Model (SM), or more generally to the visible sector (VS).\footnote{Such scenarios are further motivated as a potential solution for some of the issues that collisionless DM faces on galactic and sub-galactic scales~\cite{Spergel:1999mh,Tulin:2017ara}.} Such a HS may be in thermal equilibrium with itself, but not with the VS, meaning that its temperature $\Td$ might differ substantially from the temperature $T$ of the VS~\cite{Ackerman:2008kmp,Feng:2008mu}.
+While a weakly interacting massive particle (WIMP) remains a simple and appealing possibility, the lack of experimental evidence for such states provides ever stronger motivation for also exploring alternatives.
+One promising direction is to consider hidden sector (HS) scenarios, which feature a DM candidate that significantly interacts with itself and potentially other dark-sector states, while only being -- at best -- feebly coupled to the Standard Model (SM), or more generally to the visible sector (VS).\footnote{Such scenarios are further motivated as a potential solution for some of the issues that collisionless DM faces on galactic and sub-galactic scales~\cite{Spergel:1999mh,Tulin:2017ara}.} Such a HS may be in thermal equilibrium with itself, but not with the VS, meaning that its temperature $\Td$ might differ substantially from the temperature $T$ of the VS~\cite{Ackerman:2008kmp,Feng:2008mu}.
+In this work, we do not make any assumptions on how this difference in temperature arises in the early Universe.
+This question has, however, been addressed in previous works, see \cite{Berezhiani:1995am,Adshead:2016xxj,Hardy:2017wkr,Chu:2011be}.
+One natural possibility is to assume distinct couplings of the HS and VS to the inflaton, a class of scenarios called \textit{asymmetric reheating}.

-Here, we revisit various aspects of a minimal yet instructive scenario in which the HS consists of self-interacting real scalar particles, which start out in thermal equilibrium with temperature $\Td$, but later undergo chemical decoupling, once their self-interaction rate drops below the Hubble rate.
+Here, we revisit and expand on various aspects of a minimal yet instructive scenario in which the HS consists of self-interacting real scalar particles, which start out in thermal equilibrium with temperature $\Td$, but later undergo chemical decoupling, once their self-interaction rate drops below the Hubble rate.
 This model, with Lagrangian